 ESMA's work in the area of corporate disclosure aims at providing investors with adequate information on the companies they invest in, thereby ensuring better investor protection.
 It covers a number of fields: International Accounting Standards, Prospectus, Transparency, Audit, Takeover Bids and Corporate Governance related to listed companies.

-The objective of the International Accounting Standards (IAS) Regulation is the harmonisation of the financial information presented by issuers of securities in the European Union (EU) in order to ensure a high degree of transparency and comparability of financial statements.
-This will ensure an efficient functioning of the European capital market and of the internal market.
+The objective of the International Accounting Standards (IAS) Regulation is the harmonisation of the financial information presented by issuers of securities in the EU in order to ensure a high degree of transparency and comparability of financial statements.
+This will contribute to an efficient functioning of the European capital market and of the internal market

 The EU prospectus regime harmonises requirements for the drafting, approval and distribution of the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market in an EU Member State.
 The regime is designed to reinforce investor protection by ensuring that all prospectuses, wherever issued in the EU, provide clear and comprehensive information.
 At the same time, it is designed to make it easier for companies to raise capital throughout the EU on the basis of approval from a single competent authority.